apache/spark/docs/configuration.rst

   ``MySqlOperator``, the required Python library needs to be available in the ``PYTHONPATH`` somehow
-- The worker needs to have access to its ``DAGS_FOLDER``, and you need to synchronize the filesystems by your own mean.
+- The worker needs to have access to its ``DAGS_FOLDER``, and you need to synchronize the filesystems by your own means.
 A common setup would be to store your DAGS_FOLDER in a Git repository and sync it across machines using Chef, Puppet, Ansible, or whatever you use to configure machines in your environment.
 If all your boxes have a common mount point, having your